 It was the first time throughout the entire process that I didn’t feel like myself.

-When you look in the mirror, you don’t see yourself anymore when you don’t have eyebrows, you don’t have hair, no matter how good the wig is.
+When you look in the mirror, you don’t see yourself anymore when you don’t have eyebrows [and] you don’t have hair, no matter how good the wig is.
 When you look at yourself, you still don’t see you.

 That was really hard for me.
-I remember I knew when my hair was going to start falling out and I just tucked it up like a messy bun for about eight days.
+I remember I knew when my hair was going to start falling out, and I just tucked it up like a messy bun for about 8 days.
 I didn’t wash it.
 I didn’t touch it.

-And then the night of my best friend’s 29th birthday, I wanted to wash my hair.
-I wanted to shower, I couldn’t go out like this.
+Then the night of my best friend’s 29th birthday, I wanted to wash my hair.
+I wanted to shower; I couldn’t go out like this.
 I basically just pulled my bun off my head.
 It was just all hair in my hands.
-I was like, oh my goodness.
+I was like, “Oh, my goodness.”

 How did it feel after shaving your head?

-After I had my head shaved, I met up with a friend for lunch and I went out without a wig on or a scarf on with just my shaved head.
+After I had my head shaved, I met up with a friend for lunch.
+I went out without a wig on or a scarf on with just my shaved head.
 I was okay with it.
-The problem though is having a shaved head than having no hair at all.
-Once even that stubble starts to go away, you really feel like an alien.
+The problem, though, is having a shaved head than having no hair at all, once even that stubble starts to go away, you really feel like an alien.
 Once I lost my eyebrows, that was really, really, hard.

 I’m still struggling with my hair growing back.
 It’s at a place where I finally look at mirror and feel like I look like myself.
 Finally.
 It’s been 18 months since my hair started growing back.
-But it’s taught me a lot about vanity and what person can endure.
-How little it matters how our hair looks, how perfect our eyebrows are.
+It’s taught me a lot about vanity, what a person can endure, how little it matters how our hair looks [or] how perfect our eyebrows are.

 What helped most with the hair loss?

-Losing your hair it sucks and it’s hard but it’s a great plan to experiment with looks that you never in a million years would ever do.
-When my hair was shorter and just growing out, I dyed in platinum blonde.
+Losing your hair sucks, and it’s hard, but it’s a great plan to experiment with looks that you never in a million years would ever do.
+When my hair was shorter and just growing out, I dyed it platinum blonde.
 I loved it.